dev-guy/geo/README.md

 Resources:

-- Using Ash with a custom supervised Genserver
+- Using Ash with a custom supervised GenServer with retry logic
-- Definint custom resource actions
+- Defining custom resource actions including manual reads and map actions
-- DRY: Defining attributes for use across multiple resources
+- DRY: Modular attribute definitions using `__using__` macros for reusable resource components
 - A NOT NULL column (slug) that is computed automatically (via a custom change) if not provided
 - Seeding data using bulk upsert
+- Custom supervision strategy with delayed restart for database-dependent services

 LiveView: